pagkly/Zed/Investopedia3/Per Capita GDP Definition.md

 ### Applications of Per Capita GDP

-Governments can use per capita GDP to understand how the economy is growing with its population.
-[GDP per capita analysis](https://www.investopedia.com/terms/p/pareto-analysis.asp) on a national level can provide insights on a country’s domestic population influence.
+Governments can use per capita GDP to understand how the economy is growing with its population. [[GDP per capita analysis]](https://www.investopedia.com/terms/p/pareto-analysis.asp) on a national level can provide insights on a country’s domestic population influence.
 Overall, it is important to look at each variable’s contribution to understand how an economy is growing or contracting in terms of its people.
 There can be several numerical relationships that affect per capita GDP.

 If a country’s per capita GDP is growing with a stable population level it can potentially be the result of technological progressions that are producing more with the same population level.
 Some countries may have high per capita GDP but a small population which usually means they have built up a self-sufficient economy based on an abundance of special resources.

-A nation may have consistent [economic growth](https://www.investopedia.com/articles/economics/08/genuine-progress-indicator-gpi.asp) but if its population is growing faster than its GDP, per capita GDP growth will be negative.
-This is not a problem for most [established economies](https://www.investopedia.com/insights/worlds-top-economies/), as even a tepid pace of economic growth can still outpace their population growth rates.
+A nation may have consistent [[economic growth]](https://www.investopedia.com/articles/economics/08/genuine-progress-indicator-gpi.asp) but if its population is growing faster than its GDP, per capita GDP growth will be negative.
+This is not a problem for most [[established economies]](https://www.investopedia.com/insights/worlds-top-economies/), as even a tepid pace of economic growth can still outpace their population growth rates.
 However, countries with low levels of per capita GDP to begin with—including many nations in Africa—can have rapidly increasing populations with little GDP growth, resulting in a steady erosion of living standards.

 Global analysis of per capita GDP helps provide comparable insight on economic prosperity and economic developments across the globe.
 Both GDP and population are factors in the per capita equation.
 This means countries with the highest GDP may or may not have the highest per capita GDP.
 Countries may also see a significant increase in per capita GDP as they become more advanced through technological progressions.
 Technology can be a revolutionary factor that helps countries increase their per capita ranking with a stable population level.